Welfare

 Club Welfare Officer: Mrs Elaine Mortimore

-If you have any worries or concerns relating to welfare at the club please speak to Mrs Elaine Mortimore at the club.
-Or you can send an email to her at jason.j.m113@gmail.com.
+If you have any worries or concerns relating to welfare at the club, please speak to Mrs Elaine Mortimore at the club, alternatively you can email her at the address below.

 Club COVID-19 Officer: Mrs Elaine Mortimore